February 18-20, 2022

-For 2021, Webelos Do Your Best is a day-only event designed to introduce Webelos Scouts to the many outdoor adventures of Scouting.
-Activities are hosted by area packs and troops and typically include knot tying, orienteering, Frisbee golf, and scavenger hunts, just to name a few.
-On Saturday afternoon/evening, there will be a flag retirement ceremony and Arrow of Light Ceremony.
+Webelos Do Your Best is a weekend campout designed to introduce Webelos Scouts to the many outdoor adventures of Scouting.
+This awesome weekend event includes patrol-method camping and Scout activities.
+Activities typically include knot tying, orienteering, archery, BB guns, Frisbee golf, and scavenger hunts, just to name a few.
+On Saturday evening, there will be a flag retirement ceremony and Arrow of Light Ceremony.

-The Webelos den leaders and troop leaders need to attend January and February roundtables to help with planning and provide estimated registration numbers for planning purposes (e.g., ordering patches, program planning).
-In addition, the unit needs to request an activity to run.
-Program assignments are made on a first-come, first-serve basis.
+The Webelos den leaders and troop leaders need to attend January and February roundtables to help with planning and provide estimated registration numbers for planning purposes (e.g., ordering patches, campsite assignments, program planning).
+In addition, the unit need to request an activity to run.
+Campsite and program assignments are made on a first-come, first-serve basis.

 ||Webelos Scouts (4th and 5th graders)

 ||Extra fee for 5th graders participating in the Arrow of Light Ceremony (optional)